 Below the cardboard and compost the weeds and grass are beginning to die back as they are left without light.
 The cardboard and compost, besides blocking light, are feeding the soil and improving the biological fertility.

-Some weed perennial weeds (meaning growing for more than one year) may surface through your bed and its important to quickly remove them.
+Some perennial weeds (meaning growing for more than one year) may surface through your bed and its important to quickly remove them.
 If weeds are quickly removed when they surface their vigor and strength will demising quickly.

 Once the compost has been laid over the cardboard your garden plot is ready to plant.
 Plant seedlings directly into the compost.
 The cardboard will decompose in time for plant roots to reach further into the soil as they grow.
 Keep your garden well planted through out the growing season.